-Home Loan Tips
+Home Loan Tips:

 Always Make A Budget

-One of the first things you should do when you’re starting to look at property is work out what repayments you’ll be able to afford – in other words, work out a monthly budget.
+One of the first things you should do when you’re starting to look at a property is working out what repayments you’ll be able to afford – in other words, work out a monthly budget.
 Add up your total monthly income (after tax) including wages/salary, regular overtime, dividend/interest payments, rental income and any other sources of ongoing regular income.